 My first CD "Music for Tamtams: METALMORPHOSIS" was released in 2008.
 With that CD I hoped to acquaint the listener with the enormous sonic potential found in these most fascinating of instruments.
 There are two new "Music for Tamtams" CD projects in the works.
 “Music for Tamtams II: Precious Metals” includes pieces written for me by Barbara White and Arthur Kreiger; a second version of John Cage's One4 for ten bowed tamtams; and two works of my own, RING and Plan B. Plan B is a septet for tamtams and barei bells written for and performed by members of the Purchase College Percussion Ensemble.
 "Music for Tamtams III" will consist of my 77 minute composition, Joya No Kane (New Year's Eve Bell), which is my interpretation of New Year's Eve in Japan as one listens to the ringing of the bells from the surrounding temples.

 DR. DOMINIC DONATO enjoys being a percussion soloist, chamber musician, composer and teacher.
-He has performed throughout the United States, Europe and Asia as a soloist and member of Talujon Percussion Group, DoublePlay Percussion Duo and Newband/Harry Partch Ensemble and was staff percussionist for the Composers Conference at Wellesley College for over 20 years.
+He has performed throughout the United States, Europe and Asia as a soloist and member of the Talujon Percussion Quartet, DoublePlay Percussion Duo and the Newband/Harry Partch Ensemble and was staff percussionist for the Composers Conference at Wellesley College for over 20 years.